Skip to main content

 Type aliases

-Create type aliases for clarity:
+Create aliases to improve code clarity:

 type UserId = int32